7 Pillars of Agile Testing: How Discipline Wins over Passion

 Definitely, every single team of developers that works on a complex project would benefit from adopting efficient testing management techniques.

 One of the most important things to notice is that a team’s efficiency rarely depends on the type of tools used.
 The focal point of efficiency is proper resource management, and agile methods are all about allocating resources and teaching your staff how to use them properly.
+Enrolling your team in corporate agile training courses can provide them with the necessary skills to effectively apply these methods and ensure streamlined processes.

 Passionate developers and testers who run around with great ideas and dream of all-around automated solutions are important, no doubt.